Why U=U does not cover breastfeeding

 In high-income settings where the rates of infant mortality from background health risks are much lower, the recommendation to use formula feed has the best outcome in terms of infant health and the higher risk comes from HIV via breastfeeding.

-This is an area where more data on transmission risk from mothers on ART will become increasingly available now that the WHO recommends both continued ART and breastfeeding in low income countries.
-Earlier evidence reviews on risk showed heterogenicity of approaches with many studies not fully reporting timing and use of ART and importantly, maternal viral load data.
+This is an area where more data on transmission risk from mothers on ART should become increasingly available now that the WHO recommends both continued ART and breastfeeding in low income countries.
+Earlier reviews on risk showed heterogenicity of approaches with many studies not fully reporting timing and use of ART and importantly, maternal viral load data.

 Prospectively collecting cases in large observational databases, similar to the approach in the PARTNER studies for sexual transmission, is not only ethical, but essential.
+This will need to included phylogenetic analyses to confirm that infections are linked, as shared breastfeeding is also reported in many settings.

 Although a recent discussion paper from some of the doctors involved in the original Swiss Statement, suggested there might be equipoise on risk for women in high-income countries, this was published before the cases were presented from the PROMISE study.
+Phylogenetic analysis of these cases, if not already available, should also be prioritised, given their importance as crucial evidence on risk and safety of breastfeeding on effective ART.

 Currently, National guidelines, including in the UK (and Switzerland), continue to recommend that the safest option for the baby in high-income countries is to use formula feed and not to breastfeed.

-- Serghides L. What Does U=U Mean for Breastfeeding?
+- Serghides L. What does U=U mean for breastfeeding?
 R4P2018, 21-25 October 2018, Oral abstract R2.03.

 - Flynn P et al. Association of maternal viral load and CD4 count with perinatal HIV-1 transmission risk during breastfeeding in the PROMISE postpartum component.
 AIDS 2018.
 Amsterdam.
 23–27 July 2018.
 Poster abstract THPBE155.